 Old Key West is the first home away from home resort.
 The rooms are the biggest of all the Home away from Home resorts because it was the first.
 The balcony’s are also bigger.
 Again, you’ll have to take resort transportation to get to the main hub unless you have a room close by.

 My opinions are just that, opinions.
 I form these opinions because of the time of life we’re in.
-We have 3 kids 6 and under.
-All of them end up in a stroller by the end of the day.
+We have 3 kids 7 and under.
+All of them wish they could be in a stroller by the end of the day, but now we only take the double stroller.
 Most days, they can go without a nap, however they are EXHAUSTED by the end of the day.
 Getting on the bus with exhausted kids who outnumber you isn’t a fun experience.
-That’s why I prefer modes of transportation that allow us to keep them in the stroller, like the boat or monorail.
+That’s why I prefer modes of transportation that allow us to keep 2 of them in the stroller, like the boat or monorail.
 Like you’ve read, all hotels don’t have access to monorail or boat.

 Like you’ve read, we’ve stayed in all levels of resorts.
 We’ve stayed for varying amounts of time.
 My feelings are if you can be laid back, you can stay anywhere.
 You know your needs as a family.
 Value is definitely doable over a weekend.
 A moderate is a bit more comfortable.
 A deluxe doesn’t add lots of room, but does add class and elegance.

 Just in case you were wondering, Disney provides bed rails and pack and plays if you need them.